+Figure 2: Phylogenetic tree obtained from FishPhyloMaker, containing 14,705 finned-ray species with their respective insertions.

-with the Afrotropics exhibiting the largest number of insertions (359 from 767, Figure 2).
+The Afrotropics was the regions that exhibithed the largest number of insertions (359 from 767, Figure 2).
 On the contrary, the Nearctic displayed the least number of insertions, being only six species inserted at the genus level (2.7% of missing species in the phylogenetic tree).
 Indo-Malay and Neotropics presented 30.3% and 30% of insertions, respectively.
 Except for the Nearctic, all the remaining ecoregions exhibited insertions in all considered taxonomic levels (Figure 2).